Board and Staff

 Michael B. Jackson, Secretary, is a rural Northern California water lawyer and activist who has served as water counsel to the California Sportfishing Protection Alliance (CSPA), the Regional Council of Rural Counties (RCRC), and numerous other governmental and environmental entities.
 On behalf of fish and wildlife interests, he has taken part in numerous State Water Resource Control Board hearings involving most of California’s rivers and streams.
 He is knowledgeable about watershed management, groundwater, forests, public lands, and politics in both the Republican and Democratic parties at the local, state, and federal levels.
 Mike combines for C-WIN his leadership and political skills with his copious grasp of California water and environmental law to lead our efforts.

-Tom Stokely, director, water policy coordinator and media contact, retired in 2008 as Principal Planner with the Natural Resources Division of Trinity County after 23 years, where he primarily worked on Trinity River and Central Valley Project salmon and steelhead restoration.
-He provides C-WIN with expert witness testimony in water rights hearings before the State Water Resources Control Board and regional water quality control boards, and specializes in Central Valley Project operations and San Joaquin Valley selenium and agricultural drainage issues.
+Tom Stokely, Director, water policy coordinator and media contact, retired in 2008 as Principal Planner with the Natural Resources Division of Trinity County after 23 years, where he primiarily worked on Trinity River and Central Valley Project salmon and steelhead restoration.
+He provides C-WIN with expert witness testimony in water rights hearings before the State Water Resources Control Board and regional water quality control boards.
+He specializes in CVP operations and San Joaquin Valley selenium and agricultural drainage issues.
 He has served as past chairman and vice-chairman of the California Advisory Committee on Salmon and Steelhead Trout since 1990.
-He combines for C-WIN his extensive water law and legislative experience with his passion for fishery and restoration goals.
+He combines for C-WIN his estensive water law and legislative experience with his passion for fishery and restoration goals.